Fruittips/eezee-asessment/README.md

 ## How to Run App

 1. git clone https://github.com/Fruittips/eezee-asessment.git

 2. cd into `eezee-assessment` folder

 3. Run `npm install` to install dependencies

 4. Run `npm run dev` on root folder to start development server

 5. Open http://localhost:3000/ to view application

 ## Features

 1. Persistence of cart quantity across all pages within the application

 2. Products could be sorted from price "High to Low" and price "Low to High"

 3. Brands are listed alphabetically in the `/brands` page

 4. All brands and products are listed on their respective pages

 5. Featured brands are listed on Home page.

 6. Usage of links and buttons to redirect to different pages of the application

 ## Design Considerations

 1. Usage of css files together with styled-jsx to allow for modular styling and reusability within the application.

 2. Usage of custom hooks such as `useApiService.js` to allow for data fetching without repeating lines of code across all pages.

 3. Separating components into different categories within the application allows for better maintainability and reading experience for developers.

-4. Certain parts of the application maintains its state independently, allowing for better isolation of code.
+4. Certain parts of the application maintains its state independently, allowing for better isolation of code and component reusability

-5. Usage of query params and query slugs, to allow for users resume back to page with the same url the user left off at.
+5. Usage of query params and query slugs, to allow for other users to resume back to page with the same url the user left off at.

 ## File Structure